LohYangXian/OrderbookProject/README.md

 - **Multi-threaded mode** nearly doubles throughput, but increases mean and tail latencies (p95/p99), likely due to lock contention and resource sharing.
 - **NEW, MODIFY, and CANCEL** order types have similar latency profiles, with CANCEL being slightly faster on average.
 - **RTT histograms** show a tight distribution for single-threaded, and a wider spread with higher outliers for multi-threaded, indicating more variability under concurrency.
+- **CPU profiling** reveals that the majority of CPU time is spent waiting on mutexes (`lck_mtx_sleep`), not on actual order processing or JSON parsing.
 - **Optimization opportunities:**
   - Reduce lock contention and improve data structure efficiency for better multi-threaded scaling.
   - Profile and optimize critical paths in order processing and matching.

 *These results provide a baseline for future optimizations and highlight the tradeoff between throughput and latency as concurrency increases.*

+---

+## v1: Replace Mutex Locks with Faster Alternatives
+- TODO: Find a faster locking mechanism (e.g. spinlocks, reader-writer locks) or use lock-free data structures.
+- Measure impact on latency and throughput.
+- Analyze CPU profiling to see if lock contention is reduced.

+---

 ## References